-People Measures acknowledges the Traditional Custodians of the land on which we conduct our business.
+People Measures acknowledges the Traditional Custodians of the lands on which we conduct our business.
 We pay our respects to Aboriginal and Torres Strait Islander Elders past, present and emerging.

 Our vision for reconciliation is an Australia that embraces the unity between Aboriginal and Torres Strait Islander peoples and other Australians, and a national culture that represents equality and equity, acceptance of our shared history and removal of negative race relations.

-We anticipate a country where all Australians share opportunities to be prosperous, economically engaged, socially empowered and where food security and healthcare are possible for all.
+We aspire to be a country where all Australians share opportunities to be prosperous, economically engaged, socially empowered and where food security and healthcare are possible for all.

 We believe that reconciliation is fundamental for our country’s future, both socially and to ensure equality.